Thank you so much for your interest in MICA Student Counseling! We are now accepting applications for the next school year.

-SCC is eager to welcome interns into the Center and the MICA community, and offers training opportunities for Masters-level students in counseling or social work.
+SCC is eager to welcome interns to the Center and the MICA campus, and offers training opportunities for Masters-level students in counseling or social work.

 Overview

-MICA is one of the oldest and most highly regarded art and design colleges in the country, with a population of approximately 2,000 undergraduate and graduate students coming from around the country and the world to study art and design.
-20% of MICA’s students seek services at The Maryland Institute College of Art (MICA) Student Counseling Center (SCC) each year.
-Hence, SCC is respected across the campus for its work in promoting students’ mental health and wellbeing.
+MICA is one of the oldest and most highly regarded art and design colleges in the country, with a population of 2,000 undergraduate and graduate students coming from around the country and the world to study art and design.
+Over 25% of MICA’s students seek services at The Maryland Institute College of Art (MICA) Student Counseling Center (SCC) each year.
+Hence, SCC is respected across the campus for its work in supporting students’ mental health and wellbeing.

-Our training program is designed to enhance trainees’ facility in providing brief assessment and diagnosis, short-term treatment, crisis intervention, and primary prevention/outreach on a college campus.
-An appreciation for diversity is a core value at MICA and the Student Counseling Center (SCC).
-Trainees will have the opportunity to work with domestic and international students, BIPOC and LGBTQIA students, and a range of other demographic backgrounds.
+Our training program is designed to improve trainees’ facility in providing brief assessment and diagnosis, short-term treatment, crisis intervention, and primary prevention/outreach on a college campus.
+An appreciation for serving the versatility and unique differences students offer is a core value at MICA and the Student Counseling Center (SCC).
+Trainees will have the opportunity to work with domestic and international students as well as a range of other demographic backgrounds.

 Clinical Training Program Goals